IFoA Middle East Conference 2025

 We’re delighted to announce that, after last year’s successful inaugural Middle East conference, we’ll be making the event part of our regular calendar.

-This year’s event will be held in the King Abdullah Financial District Convention Center in Riyadh on 4 and 5 May.
+This year’s event will be held in the in Riyadh on 1 and 2 September.
 A combination of presentations, panel-led discussions and networking sessions offers delegates the opportunity to review recent developments influencing the actuarial profession in the region.

 The conference is presented and hosted by premier actuarial professionals, industry representatives and thought leaders from the Middle East and beyond.
 It’s a platform where all attendees can share and learn from innovative thinking, consider career development and understand the global environment and its impact on regional practice.